ccie7599/karmada-lke/README.md

 # Known Current Issues

--As the hardware is by default 4GB shared Linodes, occasionally the terraform steps, in particular the helm chart applications, will time out.
-If a terraform command ends in error, run it again.

 -Karmada is not propagating the ConfigMap volume (needed for nginx config) to the clusters.
 This requires a manual application to each cluster.

--Istio mesh is running into terraform installation errors on the cluster.
+-On Step 3 of the terraform apply, the Istio mesh is running into terraform installation errors on the cluster.
 This is affecting Kiali visibility and reports.

+-As the hardware is by default 4GB shared Linodes, occasionally the terraform steps, in particular the helm chart applications, will time out.
+If a terraform command ends in error, run it again (note this does not apply to the above-mentioned Istio errors).

 # To-Do List